flightlessmango/MangoHud/README.md

 ## MANGOHUD_CONFIG parameters

 You can customize the hud by using the MANGOHUD_CONFIG environment variable while separating different options with a comma.
+Add `some_parameter=0` to hide said parameter.

 - `cpu_temp`  :  Displays current CPU temperature
 - `gpu_temp`  :  Displays current GPU temperature